Chapter 12.30

 R. Where parking is designated in an unpaved area, the applicant shall water down the area to prevent airborne particulate matter and mitigate dust;

 For large public assemblies over 100, applications shall be filed at least 30 days in advance of such assembly.
-For large public assemblies under 100, applications shall be filed at least 15 days in advance of such assembly.
+For public assemblies under 100, applications shall be filed at least 15 days in advance of such assembly.
 These time limits are required in order to allow sufficient time to process the applications.

-For large public assemblies which occur as regularly established, ongoing event series within the city (i.e., entertainment series which have multiple concerts or performances throughout the year), a comprehensive operational plan and schedule of performances shall be required 90 days in advance of the initial yearly performance.
+For large public assemblies which occur as a regularly established ongoing event series within the city (i.e., entertainment series which have multiple concerts or performances throughout the year), a comprehensive operational plan and schedule of performances shall be required 90 days in advance of the initial yearly performance.
 This requirement shall not serve in lieu of individual large public assembly licenses, which shall be required for each assembly; rather it is to be construed as an additional requirement thereto.

 The application shall contain a statement made upon oath or affirmation that the statements contained therein are true and correct to the best knowledge of the applicant and shall be signed and sworn to or affirmed by the individual making application in the case of a corporation, by all partners in case of a partnership or by all officers of an unincorporated association, society or group or, if there are no officers, by all members of such association, society or group.
 Applications shall be made available from the city recorder’s office.